craig2007/CSC842/project5/README.md

 * Support for DNS requests that have multiple queries or additional info in them
 * Support for IP headers of sizes other than 20
 * Support for additional DNS record types
+* Refactor code to make it more readable
+* Use classes and smart pointers to improve memory safety